aws-samples/amazon-athena-queries-via-aws-lambda-cdk/README.md

 ## Getting started

 ### Step 1.
 Clone Github repository
-- Clone this repo and configure the `//TODO` portions of the code found in *lib/athena-queries-via-lambda-stack.ts* with proper variables from your AWS environment
+Clone this repo and configure the `//TODO` portions of the code found in *lib/athena-queries-via-lambda-stack.ts* with proper variables from your AWS environment

 ### Step 2.
 Build the CDK app
-- Navigate to the root folder of the code files and run the following:
+Navigate to the root folder of the code files and run the following:
   ```
   npm install -g aws-cdk
   npm install
   npm run build
   ```
+This will install the necessary AWS CDK, then this example's dependencies, and then build your TypeScript files and your CloudFormation template.
+**Note:** The root folder of code files should contain the `cdk.json` file

 ## Tools
 - [Amazon Simple Storage Service (Amazon S3)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) — used for data storage